Go Max()

 result := math.Max(num1, num2)

-returns the maximum value from num1
+math.Max() returns the maximum value from num1 and num2.

 Example

-The following example compares two integer values and prints out the maximum value result
+The following example compares two integer values and prints out the maximum value result.

 package mainimport ("fmt""math")func main() {result := math.Max(27, 28)fmt.Printf("%.1f\n", result)}